 For something more unique, try “Volquetero” where the main ingredients consist of plantain chips, beans, corn and tuna with a side of sauce.
 This meal sort of looks like Ecuadorian nachos with a mashup of different ingredients in bright colors and it’s very yummy!

 In most Latin countries the city plaza is the main place of gathering and trade.
 If you happen to be in Baños on a weekend, the Baños plaza turns into a little market selling souvenirs and cheap local foods to out of town tourists and visitors.

 The center attraction of the Baños plaza is the majestic Nuestra Senora Del Rosario De Agua Santa Church – with quite the lengthy name!
 With a backdrop of a green mountain range, it towers over Baños and can be spotted from just about anywhere in town.

-To people of Ecuador, the town of Baños is believed to be a place of holy water and healing powers.
+For Ecuador locals, the town of Baños is believed to be a place of holy water and healing powers.
 The inside of this church has huge murals depicting miraculous events from Baños history and past.
 It’s a beautiful place to stop for a bit and learn more about Baños origins and story.